Largest network of successful media alumni.

 Going beyond the printed page, students learn to write concise, sharp and SEO-friendly copy and produce multimedia packages.
 They will also learn to debunk misinformation using digital tools and promote their content on social media.

 This module focuses on the understanding of research methodology with an emphasis on various market and media research methods.
-Students are exposed to the basic principles of data analysis encompassing big data and data visualization.
+Students are exposed to the basic principles of data analysis encompassing big data and data visualisation.
 They also learn to appreciate and identify the values of research ethics.

 This module is a continuation of Video Production that is designed to help students acquire skills and techniques in both multi-camera studio and single camera production to produce programmes in various genres.
 Students learn and explore different treatments for content to be re-purposed for TV and multiple media platforms to engage different audiences.